JigmeNidup/sui-sensor-app/README.md

 **Q: What happens if the server goes down?**
 A: With offline signing, devices can still submit data directly to Sui RPC nodes.
 With server-side signing, the server must be available.

+## 📞 Support

+For questions or issues:
+- Open an issue on GitHub
+- Contact: [your-email@example.com]
+- Documentation: [Link to docs]

 ---